 As of February 2026, none of the three layers have reached mainline Linux.

-This post covers what happened next: submitting all three layers upstream.
+This post covers what happened next: submitting all three layers upstream and getting the BT driver patches merged after five revision cycles.

 Two Submissions, Two Channels